416 Stainless Steel Plate - ASTM A895 - UNS S41600

 Type 416 stainless is a martensitic, hardenable chromium steel.
 One of the first free-machining stainless steels ever developed, 416 offers considerable flexibility in machining applications.
 The addition of manganese-rich sulfides evenly distributed throughout the steel provide a natural lubricant, preventing build up on cutting tools during the machining process.
 The additives also act as chip breakers, substantially increasing machining rates to 85%.
 Free machining steel like 416 allow for faster speeds and feeds and an overall increase in cutting tool life.

-One of the most common alloys to undergo heat treating, 416 is capable of attaining the highest strength, hardness and wear resistance of all stainless alloys.
+One of the most common alloys to undergo heat treating, 416 SS is capable of attaining the highest strength, hardness and wear resistance of all stainless alloys.
 It also has excellent machinability and non-galling characteristics.
 416 stainless steel is often used in parts that require extensive machining and corrosion resistance.
 Heat treating 416 makes it an ideal selection for cutting tools.
+We are suppliers of 416 stainless steel plate in 0.1875" to 4.000" thickness.

 416 Inventory Size Ranges